 McKay Gardens are a small company offering garden services to customers across the Wirral.

-They approached me for the design and development of a simple WordPress website which would allow them to showcase the services they offer and some previous projects.
+They approached me for the design and development of a simple WordPress website which would allow them to showcase the services they offer and some previous work.

 Things by us is my own personal online shop which I run with my partner.
 The site makes the products which we sell at print and craft fairs available to people who live much further away.